hjgode/itc-keyboard/trunk/Tasker2/Tasker2/ReadMe.txt

 v2.28
 	added nclog msg in RegReadAll, depends on new registry key DbgLevel.
-RegReadAll uses dbgLevel>4 added regReadDbgLevel to control which msgs are logged changed code to use only one CurrentTime moved check for mutex to very beginning of main() so, if an instance is already running,
+RegReadAll uses dbgLevel>4 added regReadDbgLevel to control which msgs are logged, currently dbgLevel=5 will make RegRead msgs visible changed code to use only one CurrentTime moved check for mutex to very beginning of main() so, if an instance is already running,